CMSgov/cms-ars-3.1-high-microsoft-sql-server-2014-instance-stig-overlay/README.md

 ```

 ## Running This Overlay
-When the __"runner"__ host uses this profile overlay for the first time, follow these instructions:

 When the __"runner"__ host uses this profile overlay for the first time, follow these steps:

 ```